 Created by Mark Troy

-And the author looks to be about as restless at his heroines.
-A native of St. Louis, Missouri, he's also lived in Pitsanuloke, Thailand, Honolulu, Hawaii, and College Station, Texas.
+Author Mark Troy looks to be about as restless at his P.I. hero.
+A native of St. Louis, Missouri, he’s also lived in Pitsanuloke, Thailand, Honolulu, Hawaii, and College Station, Texas.
 He began writing in earnest as a Peace Corps Volunteer teaching English in Thailand, but put fiction writing on hold while completing a doctorate at the University of Hawaii in Manoa.
 A move to Texas proved to be a turning point.
-There he met Joe R. Lansdale in a writing workshop and, with Lansdale's encouragement he began concentrating on hardboiled private eye fiction with a female protagonist.
-Troy share's Ken Kesey's view that writers should not write what they know, because what they know is boring.
-They should write what they don't know.
+There he met Joe R. Lansdale in a writing workshop and, with Lansdale’s encouragement he began concentrating on hardboiled private eye fiction with a female protagonist.
+Troy share’s Ken Kesey’s view that writers should not write what they know, because what they know is boring.
+They should write what they don’t know.
 They should trust their imagination and take risks.
-Mark currently lives in Texas where he conducts educational research at Texas A&M University.
+Mark currently lives in Texas with his wife and son where he conducts educational research at Texas A&M University.
+Lately he’s started another series, featuring personal security agent Ava Rome.

 Mark Troy’s newest cyber hangout: a fun, irreverent page devoted to mysteries and mystery writing.
 And cocktails.